surajmaurya-git/anedya-example-dev-sdk/README.md

    - In the Anedya Dashboard, create a new project to organize your devices and data.

 3. **Define Variables**:
-   - Define variables like `temperature` and `humidity` for your project to track device data.
+   - Define variables (e.g., `temperature`, `humidity`) for your project to track device data.

 4. **Add a Node**:
-   - Create a node to represent a physical device (e.g., "Room1" or "Study Room").
-This will allow you to interact with the actual IoT hardware.
+   - Create a node to represent a physical device (e.g., "Room1" or "Study Room") to interact with the hardware.

-> **Note**: Make sure to correctly fill in the variable identifiers as they are crucial for data mapping between the physical device and the Anedya platform.
+> **Note**: Ensure you fill in the variable identifiers correctly, as they are crucial for mapping the data between your physical device and the Anedya platform.

 ---